kubermatic/docs/content/kubermatic/v2.21/tutorials-howtos/upgrading/version-and-upgrade-configuration/_index.en.md

 ### Configuring Versions

-The structure for Kubernetes and OpenShift versions is identical.
-Each contains
+The structure to configure Kubernetes version updates contains:

 * `versions` (array) is a list of user-selectable versions.
 These must be concrete [semantic versions](https://semver.org/), wildcards or ranges are not supported.